• Skip to primary navigation

 • Make it for a crowd – This recipe travels well, can be prepared the night before, and also makes wonderful leftovers.
 It’s super easy to double or even triple the recipe to make larger portions.

-• What pasta to use? – Choose a short shaped pasta like penne, conchigliette (shells), ditali (small thimbles), cavatappi (corkscrew), elbow pasta, orecchiette (little ears), fiorelli, chiocciole, fusilli, or bowtie.
+• Best pasta for salad – Choose a short shaped pasta like penne rigate, conchigliette (shells), ditali (small thimbles), cavatappi (corkscrew), elbow pasta, orecchiette (little ears), fiorelli, chiocciole, fusilli, or bowtie.
 Gluten-free pasta made from rice or lentils works great too, just make sure not to overcook it.

-• Can You Freeze this Vegan Pasta Salad?
+• Can You Freeze Pasta Salad?
 I don’t normally freeze it because the process of freezing pasta often changes the texture.
-It also can make it soggy or break it down.
-I’m not a fan of this outcome after freezing, therefore, I don’t ever freeze.
+It also can make it soggy or break it down, so I’m not a fan of this outcome.
 However, you can definitely freeze the La Bomba sauce and cook a fresh batch of pasta when ready to serve.

-• Can You Make Pasta Salad the Night Before?
+• Can This Salad be Made the Night Before?
 Heck yes you can!
 This salad actually tastes pretty great over the next couple of days because all of the flavors are delightfully soaking into each other and the veggies.
 Simply make it, let it cool, then place it in a sealed container in the fridge.

 Vegan Italian Pasta Salad with Veggie La Bomba Sauce